HAT-P-30

-HAT-P-30, also known as WASP-51, is the primary of a binary star system about 700 light-years away.
+HAT-P-30, also known as WASP-51, is the primary of a binary star system about 679 light-years away in the constellation Hydra.
 It is a G-type main-sequence star.
 HAT-P-30 has a similar concentration of heavy elements compared to the Sun.

 The faint stellar companion was detected in 2013 at a projected separation of 3.842″.